Sony Ericsson CEO sees risks from shaky confidence

 While the outlook for consumer spending has worsened in recent weeks, analysts have changed their fourth-quarter cellphone sales forecasts only slightly, with a Reuters poll finding they expected a historically normal 12 percent quarter-on-quarter rise.

-When asked how the crisis might affect the holiday sales-fueled fourth quarter, Nordberg said: "I am not confident at all.
+When asked how the crisis might affect the holiday sales-fuelled fourth quarter, Nordberg said: "I am not confident at all.
 Its very hard to predict."

 Earlier, the No 9 phone maker reported third-quarter profit in line with expectations and was tight-lipped about a report that electronics giant Sony was set to take full ownership of the brand.